ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Changes for 5.1

+* It is now possible to review individual columns in Track Tool via Track Dial (toggle key unassigned).
+Note that Studio must be active before using this mode.
+* Added a check box in Studio add-on settings dialog to toggle announcement of name of the currently playing cart.
+* Toggling microphone on and off via SPL Controller no longer causes error tones to be played or toggle sound to not be played.
+* If a custom command is assigned for an SPL Assistant layer command and this command is pressed right after entering SPL Assistant, NvDA will now promptly exit SPL Assistant.

 ## Changes for 5.0

 * A dedicated settings dialog for SPL add-on has been added, accessible from NVDA's preferences menu or by pressing Control+NVDA+0 from SPL window.